-[Editor’s note: Several of the subjects whose names are deleted in this serial are known to the editor.
+[Several of the subjects whose names are deleted in this serial are known to the editor.
 Those notations have been indicated by red type.
-In addition, this document’s duplicate at Serial 256 includes some additional information that does not appear here]
+In addition, this document’s duplicate at Serial 256 includes some additional information that does not appear here.
+Other information which remains exempted under the Freedom of Information act is denoted in green type.]

 0 232300Z NOV 78